Updated 30 June 2020

 VCAT usually cannot make an order about a party unless that party is formally involved in VCAT proceedings.
 By joining a party after proceedings already commenced, VCAT can give that party an opportunity to respond, so that the process is fair for all parties involved in a dispute.

 VCAT will only make an order to join another party to a proceeding that has already commenced if VCAT is satisfied that the proposed claim against that new party is open and arguable.

 Open and arguable means that there is enough evidence to suggest that the party to be joined is involved with the dispute, and it is open to the person trying to join a third party to make that claim.

 If you are the applicant, you can only ask VCAT to join another party as respondent if you have an open and arguable claim against them.
 This claim does not need to be the same claim you have against the original respondent, but it does need to relate to the same loss or damage that you asked VCAT decide about.

 If you find out that another party may have contributed to the loss or damage the original respondent caused you, you should obtain legal advice before trying to join that new party to VCAT proceedings.
 Joining a new party as respondent will likely increase costs like VCAT fees and expert reports, so you should talk to a lawyer about the risks involved and how to minimise risks and costs.

 If you are the applicant, you can apply to VCAT to join another party to the proceedings by taking 4 steps:

-STEP 1: Complete VCAT’s ‘Application for Directions Hearing or Orders’ form, which is available by clicking here.
+STEP 1: Complete VCAT’s ‘Application for Directions Hearing or Orders’ form.

 STEP 2: Prepare an affidavit briefly setting out the facts and circumstances that support your application.
 Your affidavit should attach (as an exhibit) any available relevant material demonstrating how those facts are supported by evidence.